-- a) Only grade 6 learners in government or private schools may enter for the auditions and competitions. - b) A school shall participate in the maximum of 2 art forms only - c) Provincial winners who obtained positions one (N° 1) in the previous year shall not participate again for a year. - d) The Baswa le Meetse organisers reserve the right to verify the grade and age of the child.

-- e) Scripts for all categories must be relevant to the Theme. - f) All schools shall submit portfolios (refer to forms in the appendices) before provincial competitions according to the time frames stated by the project coordinators.
+- a) Only learners in the intermediate phase in government or private schools may enter for the auditions and competitions. - b) A school shall participate in the maximum of 2 art forms only - c) National winners who obtained positions one (No 1) in the previous year shall not participate again for a year. - d) The Baswa le Meetse organisers reserve the right to verify the grade and age of the child. - e) Scripts for all categories must be relevant to the Theme and school project. - f) All schools shall submit portfolios (refer to forms in the appendices) before provincial competitions according to the time frames stated by the project coordinators.
 If portfolio is not submitted within the stipulated time frames the school will be disqualified.
-The project coordinators will communicate with schools regarding time frames - g) The Baswa le Meetse competitions are not open to immediate family members of the Baswa le Meetse organising team or immediate family members of provincial or national panels. - h) All participants are bound by these competition rules. - The decision of the Baswa le Meetse organisers or adjudicators shall be final and binding. - j) Learners are required to present their own work for adjudication. - k) Learners must be prepared to answer questions from adjudicators should the need arise. - I) Arrangement for an interpreter will be made in situations where the learner will be using a language other than English to explain his/her work to the adjudicators. - m) Educators are not allowed to be adjudicators - n) Department of water and Environmental Affairs organising team at provincial or national level are not allowed to be adjudicators, but can be observers. - o) Mentors to educators (people supporting the educators in the preparation of learners prior to the competitions) are also not allowed to be adjudicators, but can be observers - p) Clustering of schools for the district auditions will be the discretion of the project coordinators and the Department of Education.
+The project coordinators will communicate with schools regarding time frames. - g) The Baswa le Meetse project is not open to immediate family members of the Baswa le Meetse organising team or immediate family members of provincial or national panels. - h) All participants are bound by these competition rules. - i) The decision of the Baswa le Meetse organisers or adjudicators shall be final and binding. - j) Learners are required to present their own art form work for adjudication. - k) Only two educators are allowed to come to the summit - I) Educators must do their own presentation on the school project - m) Learners must be prepared to answer questions from adjudicators should the need arise. - n) Arrangement for an interpreter will be made in situations where the learner will be using a language other than English to explain his/her work to the adjudicators. - o) Educators are not allowed to be adjudicators. - p) Department of Water and Sanitation organising team at provincial or national level are not allowed to be adjudicators, but can be observers. - q) Mentors to educators (people supporting the educators in the preparation of learners prior to the competitions) are also not allowed to be adjudicators, but can be observers. - r) Clustering of schools for the district auditions will be the discretion of the project coordinators and the Department of Education. - s) Schools who do not submit a 1-page synopsis if the art firm is not in English will be penalised. - t) Educator must present their own school project.